ngsengleng/Peerprep/README.md

 ### Progress:

-- Only frontend code has been written, no backend functionality has been implemented
+- Most pages have the UI implemented already
+- websocket servers for chat and code editor have been written
 - some implementations on the frontend may change depending on how endpoints are written; currently alot of dynamic elements are hardcoded

 ### Todo: